 View this post on Instagram

 I was initially told by both our families to say Anand’s death was an accident, which is what was announced in India.
-I was adamant to use Anand’s funeral in Montreal as a platform to address Mental Health & Suicide and how our Indian community puts so much pressure on individuals making them feel that their self-worth is dependent on their education, occupation, salary, wealth, status, title, etc.
+I was adamant to use Anand’s funeral in Montreal as a platform to address mental health and suicide and how our Indian community puts so much pressure on individuals making them feel that their self-worth is dependent on their education, occupation, salary, wealth, status, title, etc.

-Because I made that decision to be true to myself, honest, vulnerable, straight forward & authentic at Anand’s funeral, it has since created a safe space for people to come forward to us about their own or loved ones’ struggles with Mental Illness, Depression and Anxiety.
-Many even have said how it was a wake-up call to seek help for themselves or take a loved one to a Mental Health professional.
+Because I made that decision to be true to myself, honest, vulnerable, straight forward and authentic at Anand’s funeral, it has since created a safe space for people to come forward to us about their own or loved ones’ struggles with mental illness, depression and anxiety.
+Many even have said how it was a wake-up call to seek help for themselves or take a loved one to a mental health professional.
 Anand’s death has shaken many, even friends of mine near and far who never met him were affected by his suicide.

 Being open about Anand’s death has created a ripple effect of compassion and empathy within others towards others.
 More than anything it has created open and honest dialogue which is just the start of creating awareness and bringing change.

 Let us move forward with purpose and not shame or fear.

 PLEASE SHARE to keep the dialogue going and help me in my mission to diminish the stigma and to help others.